OzerOzturk/Personal-Portfolio/README.md

-# Personal Portolio with ReactJS
+# Personal Portolio 📃

-⚡ I am pretty excited to present my portfolio project that I created with ReactJS.

-With this work, I wanted to briefly write and 🎨 "show" my current and featured projects, blog posts with the skills I have.
-Also, I stated who I am, and what I aim for in short.
+🎨 With this work, I wanted to briefly write and "show" my current and featured projects, blog posts with the skills I have.

 If you want to see my porfolio you can click [here](https://ozerozturk.netlify.app/).